okta/okta.github.io/_source/_standards/OAuth/index.md

 No other modifications affect existing tokens.

 ## ID Token
-An Authorization Server can also issue an ID Token to the client, as in [OIDC](oidc#id-token), but with the following differences:
+An Authorization Server can also issue an ID Token to the client, as in OpenID Connect, but with the following differences:

 * The ID Token cannot contain a reserved scope or claim called 'groups'.
 To obtain a claim with group information, administrators must define a custom claim with a group filter and associate it with a scope.
 * The custom properties in the app user profile are not included in the Id Token by default, even if profile scope is granted.
 To obtain a claim for a custom property, administrators must define a custom claim with an Okta Expression Language expression and associate it with a scope.